-Authorised Delegate A person who has legal authority to sign a legal contract on behalf of a

-HIPPY provider

-BSL Brotherhood of St. Laurence

-Coordinator Employee of HIPPY provider responsible for running a local HIPPY site

-Community A location chosen by Australian Government for HIPPY to be delivered

-Department of Social Services Australian Government Department of Social Services

-EOI Expression of Interest

-Funding Provided by the Australian Government Department of Social Services

-HIPPY Home Interaction Program for Parents and Youngsters

-HIPPY Australia National office for supporting operation of HIPPY in Australia.
-A unit of BSL a local community management of HIPPY

-HIPPY provider Local not-for-profit organisation that is responsible for delivering HIPPY in

-Line Manager Employee of HIPPY provider who is suitably qualified to oversee the

-Tutors Employees of the HIPPY provider responsible for supporting parents

-Parents Members of families within community who participate in HIPPY

-Sublicence and Funding Sets out the details regarding delivering HIPPY in a community and the

-Agreement funding BSL will provide to the Sublicence holder
+Authorised Delegate A person who has legal authority to sign a legal contract on behalf of a HIPPY provider BSL Brotherhood of St. Laurence Coordinator Employee of HIPPY provider responsible for running a local HIPPY site Community A location chosen by Australian Government for HIPPY to be delivered Department of Social Services Australian Government Department of Social Services EOI Expression of Interest Funding Provided by the Australian Government Department of Social Services НІРРҮ Home Interaction Program for Parents and Youngsters HIPPY Australia National office for supporting operation of HIPPY in Australia.
+A unit of BSL HIPPY provider Local not-for-profit organisation that is responsible for delivering HIPPY in a local community Line Manager Employee of HIPPY provider who is suitably qualified to oversee the management of HIPPY Tutors Employees of the HIPPY provider responsible for supporting parents Parents Members of families within community who participate in HIPPY Sublicence and Funding Agreement Sets out the details regarding delivering HIPPY in a community and the funding BSL will provide to the Sublicence holder